 Paul Zanon speaks to director Chris Perkel about his new George Foreman documentary, as well as reviewing the 'labour of love' project...

-Ahead of 'George Foreman: The Resurrection' being released this week, I was fortunate enough to catch up with the man behind the lens - director Chris Perkel.
+Ahead of 'Foreman' being released this week, I was fortunate enough to catch up with the man behind the lens - director Chris Perkel.

 As an ardent sports fan and the editor of‘The Real Rocky,’ (an ESPN 30 for 30 about Chuck Wepner), Perkel makes it clear that the story of Foreman was without a doubt a project which not only gained his interest, but his soul.